Burning Man festival exodus begins through drying mud

 Fraoli said he had tried to drag his luggage through the mud and escape, but gave up and decided to relax and enjoy the experience.
 "Overall it was an amazing week and next time we will be more prepared," he said.

 It originated in 1986 as a small gathering on a San Francisco beach and is now attended by celebrities and social media influencers.
-A regular ticket costs $575.
+A regular ticket costs US$575.

 The festival typically has a penultimate night send-off with the burning of a giant wooden effigy of a man, along with a fireworks show.
 That has not taken place this year, although organizers said it may still happen on Monday evening.